Cal's Alaska Photos. These are not in any specific order. They are placed here as many I meet through this site

 Blackie at Kluane Lake in the Yukon Territory in the fall.
 He seems happy!

 My hunting camp in ANWR, about 67 miles south of the Arctic Ocean and about 240 miles north of the Arctic Circle.
-August, 2011.
-A good caribou hunt.
+August,

 Same hunt as above photo.
 Scenery is nice and note the caribou.
 Some nice bulls if you look close.